JessicaH123/ADS507_Team_5/README.md

 <br/><br/>
 <ins>**How to Deploy the Pipeline**</ins>
 <br/>
 <P>This pipeline is easily deployable since it involves running a single python script.
 Since I am most familiar with Jenkins automation for CI/CD, I will create steps for Jenkins.
-However, These steps can be modified based on your prefered CI/CD automation tool of choice
+However, These steps can be modified based on your prefered CI/CD automation tool of choice.
 <br/>
 <ol>
 <li><p>Download the data pipeline python file (ADS 507 ETL Pipeline.py)